hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 The Nova install module supports the following roles:

-* Hp Cos Nova 100-multi-controller &mdash; This role determines which node provides the infrastructure management and API services.
+* Hp Cos Nova 100-multi-controller &#8212; This role determines which node provides the infrastructure management and API services.
-* Hp Cos Nova 100-multi-compute &mdash; This role identifies the Compute Nodes that act as virtualization hosts.
+* Hp Cos Nova 100-multi-compute &#8212; This role identifies the Compute Nodes that act as virtualization hosts.

 > **Tip**: As a best practice, the Compute Controller should be assigned the Nova-multi-controller role and the Nova-multi-volume role.
 The remaining managed nodes that are designated as Compute Nodes can be assigned to the Nova-multi-compute role.